MrDruv/blog/content/posts/chapter3.md

 summary: A practical and human-centered summary of the core ideas from the opening chapters of *Grokking Simplicity* by Eric Normand.
 ---

-> _Facts about Events_
+> _The foundational mental model for functional programming_

 ---

 ## Distinguishing Actions,Calculations and Data

-In previous chapter we have seen catagories of Actions, Calculations and Data.Here we are going to learn how to identify these three catagories in real life and code.
+In previous chapter we have seen catagories of Actions, Calculations and Data.
+This chapter focuses on **Distinguishing Action, Calculations and Data**.

 **Definition of Funtional Programming**